-- System linkage Is the proposed project a "connecting link?"
-How does it fit in the transportation system? - Capacity Is the capacity of the present facility inadequate for the present traffic?
+Need Rationale System linkage Is the proposed project a "connecting link?"
+How does it fit in the transportation system?
+Capacity Is the capacity of the present facility inadequate for the present traffic?
 Projected traffic?
 What capacity is needed?
-What is the level(s) of service for existing and proposed facilities? - Transportation Demand Is there a relationship to any statewide plan or adopted urban transportation plan? - Legislation Is there a federal, state, or local governmental mandate for the action? - Social demands or economic development What projected economic development/land use changes indicate the need to improve or add to the highway capacity? - Safety hazards Is the proposed project necessary to correct an existing or potential safety hazard?
+What is the level(s) of service for existing and proposed facilities?
+Transportation Demand Is there a relationship to any statewide plan or adopted urban transportation plan?
+Legislation Is there a Federal, State, or local governmental mandate for the action?
+Social demands or economic development What projected economic development/land use changes indicate the need to improve or add to the highway capacity?
+Safety hazards Is the proposed project necessary to correct an existing or potential safety hazard?
 Is the existing accident rate excessively high?
 Why?
 How will the proposed project improve it?

-Roadway deficiencies - Is the proposed project necessary to correct existing roadway deficiencies (e.g., substandard or outdated geometrics, load limits on structures, inadequate cross section, or high maintenance costs)?
+Roadway deficiencies Is the proposed project necessary to correct existing roadway deficiencies (e.g., substandard or outdated geometrics, load limits on structures, inadequate cross section, or high maintenance costs)?

 Further guidance regarding the development of a purpose and need statement can be found in FHWA Technical Advisory 6640.8A and FHWA Memorandum The Importance of Purpose and Need.
-A well-developed purpose and need chapter will assist in limiting the number of alternatives that will achieve the project goals, and provide the basis for a legally defensible alternatives discussion.

 5.3.2.
-Development of Alternatives Logical Termini
+Development of Alternatives

+Logical Termini